Akuda/fedkit/README.md

 * JSHint
 * BrowserSync 2.6

-There are some omissions by design such as bower, HTML minification and similar, because the workflow is designed to be as fast and easy to use as possible.
-Use this is a base and tailor it to your specific needs.
+There are some omissions by design such as bower, HTML minification and similar, because this workflow is designed to be as fast and easy to use as possible.
+Use it as a base and tailor it to your specific needs.

-This project is currently undocumented but this is being worked on.
+Comments, sugggestions & pull requests are always welcome.
+See the [issues list](https://github.com/Akuda/fedkit/issues) for more information about future enchancements and changes.

 ## First time install